 An Employer’s Responsibility to You

-Employers have a duty of care by law to make an employee’s working environment safe.
-To be sure, that responsibility is clearly spelt out in the Health and Safety at Work Act 1974.
-Furthermore, the DDA 1995 (later the Equality Act 2010) expands further on those responsibilities.
+Employers have a duty of care, by law, to make an employee’s working environment safe; the responsibility is clearly spelt out in the Health and Safety at Work Act 1974.
+Furthermore, the DDA 1995 (later the Equality Act 2010) expands further on those responsibilities:

 It is the “duty of the employer to make reasonable adjustments” in relation to an employee with a disability.

-Compensation claims for carpal tunnel syndrome may arise from the following employer faults:
+Carpal tunnel compensation may arise from the following employer faults: